 When we think about flowers and romance, we almost always imagine a man buying flowers for a woman.
-But does it have to be this way, and does it ever make sense for a woman to buy a man flowers?
-The answer might surprise you.
+But does it have to be this way?
+And does it ever make sense for a woman to buy a man flowers?

 To answer this question, we need to start with a myth about men and relationships.
 To be sure, both genders have misconceptions about what the opposite sex needs from their partner.
 It turns out that many women believe men are completely self-sufficient and don’t need praise or support from their partner.